IgorDerik/kafka1/README.md

 ## Getting Started

+Please be sure to configure your kafka properties in Main class.
-The recommend way of use is to build jar using maven plugin and run it with parameters using java command.
+After that, the recommend way of use is to build jar using maven plugin and run it with parameters using java command.

 * Build project with maven assembly plugin:
 ```